hiveot/idprov-standard/README.md

 ## Status

+DEPRECATED in favor of WoT (Web Of Things) W3C standard, as implemented in the HiveOT Hub and Protocol bindings.
-This standard is currently a draft version.
+This standard is no longer active.
 The standard is currently being validate within the WoST project, where it serves to provision 'Thing devices' with the WoST Hub.

 ## Audience